Silk-Project/silk-dev-portal/README.md

 # 🌌 Silk Developer Portal
 The Silk Developer Portal WebUI source code for building SilkOS.
 Self-hostable, simple and secure.

-## ⚠️ WARNING: THIS IS IN AN PRE-ALPHA PHASE ⚠️
+## ⚠️ WARNING: THIS IS IN AN ALPHA PHASE ⚠️
 Expect any errors from the scripts.

 ## ⚡ Features